Nestle's "Mr Water" more worried about H2O than CO2

 "As the discussions are highly emotionally loaded, they become politically very sensitive and therefore decisions are not being made," he said, adding the drying up of the Aral Sea in central Asia and Lake Chad in Africa as well as rivers in Arizona were calls to urgent action.

-The fact politicians have promoted biofuels as a way to reduce the CO2 emissions blamed for global warming shows how little they value water: 9,100 liters is needed to grow the crops that produce each liter of biodiesel, Brabeck said.
+The fact politicians have promoted biofuels as a way to reduce the CO2 emissions blamed for global warming shows how little they value water: 9,100 litres is needed to grow the crops that produce each litre of biodiesel, Brabeck said.

 "Since oil has a price, has a value, you find investments into alternatives.
 But because there is no economic incentive in the biggest area of water consumption - which is agriculture - you don't make those investments," he said.